 Figure.
-4.6.1 - 189.
+4.6.1 - 190.
 Low current and heavy unbalance.

-If all of the measured phase magnitudes are below the lset low limit setting, the function is not activated even when the other conditions (inc. the unbalance condition) are met.
+If all of the measured phase magnitudes are below the Iset low limit setting, the function is not activated even when the other conditions (inc. the unbalance condition) are met.